e-senturk/G531GD-GT-GU-Hackintosh/README.md

 - AsusSMC is not working in Catalina its a common bug.
 You cant use most fn keys and set backlight brightness.
 In keyboard settings you can set fnbrightness keys for screen.
 It has to work with mojave didn't tested.
 - Numberpad is not working (Probably it never will)
+- In windows aroura lightning is not working with enabling mac smbios if we disable smbios mac installer is broken.
 - You tell me.

 ## Installation: